 That said, the first thing that I’m going to do is to discourage you from even thinking about applying to grad school.
 That's not because I'm trying to pull the ladder up behind me.
 The academy probably needs someone just like you, and I'm particularly interested in continuing to diversify the professoriate by mentoring students from traditionally underrepresented backgrounds.
 I am also very committed to ensuring that the academic study of religion (both generally and of Japan specifically) continues for many generations beyond my own.
 But there are structural issues at play that you must consider when applying to PhD programs.

-One of those issues, unfortunately, is that it is generally not a good idea to apply to work with an untenured professor like myself.
+One of those issues, unfortunately, is that applying to work with an untenured professor like myself comes with real risks.
 No matter how stellar her teaching evaluations and no matter how robust her research program, there is no guarantee that an assistant professor will be granted tenure.
 Because I don't go up for tenure until 2020–2021, there is always a chance that any student I accept now will find herself "orphaned" without a primary advisor if Penn decides not to keep me around.
 That's not an ideal scenario, because it means all sorts of disruption right when you would need an advisor to write letters, read chapters, chase down other committee members, and so forth.
-You must know that being left in the lurch is a real possibility.
+Even though I hope to stay at Penn and continue working with students here, you must know that being left in the lurch is a real possibility.

 Holding that crucial bit of information in mind, this page covers most of the basics of what I tell my own students who are thinking about graduate school as well as the typical stuff I tell prospective students when they first contact me.